Crafty-creates/laura-chege/README.md

 . 🌱 I’m occasionally learning Microsoft technologies: Azure and Power Apps.

-. ⚡ Fun fact: i enjoy solving mathematical quizes/problems.
+. ⚡ Fun fact: I enjoy being out in nature, love adventure.

 <!--
 **laura-chege/laura-chege** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.